How Mia Worked Mom Status into Her Luxury Travel Life

 "With a toddler and an infant, I absolutely took some time off," says Mia.
 "I knew there would be a way for a young family to live the jet-set travel life together, because modern families have fun together, including upscale vacations."

 "Whether you do city, country, beach, or cruise, everyone in the family must be happy.
-Otherwise there's tension," Mia believes.
+Otherwise, there's tension," Mia believes.

+Sophisticated family hotels are out there!
 "So I started seeking out upscale resorts with a fierce commitment to parents and to kids," she says.
 "I found out there are plenty of chic family hotels," says Mia.
 "And there are also plenty that leave either kids or parents wanting more."

 "The hotel must do a balancing act, without seeming like an amusement park or a nightclub," she has learned.
 "You need to find out."